-Due to the passage of the American Rescue Plan in March 2021, copayments for medical care and pharmacy services provided by the VA from April 6, 2020 through September 30, 2021 were canceled.
+Due to the passage of the American Rescue Plan in March 2021, copayments for medical care and pharmacy services provided by VA from April 6, 2020, through September 30, 2021, were canceled.
 If a payment was made to an account during this period, VA has issued a refund.

 VA has options for Veterans who suffer from difficult financial circumstances and struggle to pay VA copayments.
 If you are dealing with personal circumstances like the loss of a job, a sudden decrease in income, or an increase in out-of-pocket family health care expenses, please contact VA to determine if you qualify for financial hardship assistance.

 You may be eligible to set up a repayment plan, request a copayment exemption, or a debt waiver.
 This page also provides information about debt collection.

 You have the right to establish a monthly repayment plan at any time during your enrollment in VA health care if you cannot pay your debt in full.
 Typically, a repayment plan term does not extend beyond three years.
 VA will consider the size of your debt and your ability to pay within a reasonable time when determining your repayment plan.

 Repayment plans do not include new charges incurred.
 You may request a new repayment plan to cover any new charges by submitting a new VA Form 1100, Agreement to Pay Indebtedness.
 If you are continuously receiving new charges, it is recommended that you contact the VA Health Resource Center every 90 days to request a new repayment plan.